-As part of the 2017 PRG Hardware Symposium in September, we polled the audience to see if they miss their product development schedule.
+As part of a SV/PRG Hardware Symposium, we polled the audience to see if they miss their product development schedule.
 Overwhelmingly, 85% of those polled stated that they had missed their product development schedule.
 Primary reasons cited for why they miss the schedule included the following:

 Causes for Missing Hardware Development Schedule